Module 1: Introduction to Peer Counseling

 Module 3: Introduction to Abnormal Psychology

-This course deals almost exclusively with abnormal behaviors and how
+This course deals almost exclusively with review of the DSM

 Module 4: Introduction to Psychiatric Medications

 medications from a first exposure perspective.
 Classes of medications are introduced along with types of psychiatric